-Generally, it has been suggested that patients with BRCA1 and BRCA2 mutations are not at increased risk of developing uterine carcinoma, although data have suggested a small increased risk of serous endometrial cancer.
+Generally, the uterus and cervix are not at high risk for cancer in the same way the fallopian tubes and ovaries are in patients with BRCA1 and BRCA2 mutations, although data have suggested a small increased risk of serous endometrial cancer in BRCA1 mutation carriers.
+Since serous uterine cancer is difficult to detect early, some women choose to have a hysterectomy at the time of RRSO in order to have maximum gynecologic cancer risk reduction.
 Another potential advantage of hysterectomy performed at the time of risk-reducing surgery is to facilitate postoperative hormonal therapy; if hysterectomy were performed, only estrogen would be needed, which confers lower risk of hormone therapy complications compared to combined therapy with estrogen and progestin.
-Some women choose hysterectomy because they are on tamoxifen for breast cancer risk reduction, and tamoxifen is associated with an increased uterine cancer risk.
-Still others may have other gynecologic reasons for desiring hysterectomy, such as fibroids or abnormal Pap smears.
+Some women choose hysterectomy because they are on tamoxifen for breast cancer risk reduction, which is associated with an increased uterine cancer risk.
+Still others may have gynecologic reasons for desiring hysterectomy, such as fibroids or abnormal Pap smears.
 An argument against hysterectomy is a small increase in recovery time and surgical complications associated with the addition of hysterectomy to salpingo-oophorectomy.
 Generally, the decision to include hysterectomy with RRSO in BRCA1 and BRCA2 mutation carriers should be based on a full discussion of risks and potential benefits in shared decision-making between the patient and her surgeon.